 If you would like to review the online application components, you are welcome to review this document.
 You cannot submit the application using this PDF.
 This is only for review purposes.

-Innovative Program Grants will be available on a rolling basis until allocated funding is depleted within the fiscal year, which begins October 1 annually.
+Innovative Program Grants are available on a rolling basis until allocated funding is depleted within the fiscal year, which begins Oct.
+1 annually.
 Please contact MCAN when considering an application for confirmation that funding is still available.
-No grants will be awarded between September 1 and September 30.
-Grants received during that time will be considered for funding after October 1.
+No grants will be awarded between Sept.
+1 and Sept.
+30. Grants received during that time will be considered for funding after Oct.
+1.